 - (i) Ginkgo.
-On September 4, 2019, the Company announced a research and development partnership with Ginkgo Bioworks Inc. ("Ginkgo") to develop scalable and consistent production of a wide range of cannabinoids, including THC, CBD and a variety of other lesser known and rarer cannabinoids.
-As part of this partnership, Cronos Group has agreed to issue up to 14,674,903 common shares of the Company (aggregate value of approximately \$100,000 as of July 17, 2018 assuming all milestones are met) ("Ginkgo Equity Milestones") in tranches and \$22,000 in cash subject to Ginkgo's achievement of certain milestones ("Ginkgo Research and Development Milestones") and to fund certain R&D expenses, including foundry access fees.
-Subsequent to March 31, 2019, the Company and Ginkgo agreed to the provision of certain development, scale up, and manufacturing services by Ginkgo to the Company related to deployment and commercialization of developed products, for approximately \$2,598 over the remaining current fiscal year.
-Subsequent to March 31, 2019, two Ginkgo Research and Development Milestones were achieved and the Company made cash payments of \$650.
-These milestone payments are in addition to the quarterly U\$1,000 foundry access fees. - (ii) Technion.
+On September 4, 2018, the Company announced a research and development partnership with Ginkgo Bioworks Inc. ("Ginkgo") to develop scalable and consistent production of a wide range of cannabinoids, including THC, CBD and a variety other lesser known and rarer cannabinoids.
+As part of this partnership, Cronos Group has agreed to issue up to 14,674,904 common shares of the Company (aggregate value of approximately \$100,000 as of July 17, 2018 assuming all milestones are met) ("Ginkgo Equity Milestones") in tranches and \$22,000 in cash subject to Ginkgo's achievement of certain milestones ("Ginkgo Research and Development Milestones") and to fund certain R&D expenses, including foundry access fees.
+On May 9, 2019, the Ginkgo Agreement was amended to expand the scope of services provided by Ginkgo to include support for the Company's commercialization of cultured cannabinoids, including the provision of certain development, scale up, and manufacturing services by Ginkgo to the Company related to deployment and commercialization of developed products. - (ii) Technion.
 On October 15, 2018, the Company announced a sponsored research agreement with the Technion Research and Development Foundation of the Technion Israel Institute of Technology ("Technion").
 Research will be focused on the use of cannabinoids and their role in regulating skin health and skin disorders.
 The Company has committed to \$1,784 of research funding over a period of three years.
-From October 9, 2018 to March 31, 2019, the Company paid a total of \$598 in research funding.
+From October 9, 2018 to June 30, 2019, the Company paid a total of \$598 in research funding.
 An additional \$4,900 of cash payments will be paid to Technion upon the achievement of certain milestones.